Olivia Podmore death: Sport NZ responds to damning report

 This includes appointing a women's health lead to implement initiatives that continue to raise awareness of issues impacting the performance and wellbeing of female athletes.

 "This will be a team effort.
-We will work with Cycling New Zealand and other sports to implement the plan to further support athletes, coaches and support staff to ensure their training and performance environments are allowing them to thrive and succeed."
+We will work with Cycling New Zealand and other sports to implement the plan to further support athletes, coaches and support staff to ensure their training and performance environments are allowing them to thrive and succeed," Castle said.

 Cycling NZ also said this morning it was committed to the recommendations of the 2022 Heron/Leberman report into the sporting body's culture.